ARahmansetayesh/SynapticNeuralBalanceNeurIPS23/README.md

 # Synaptic Neural Balance NeurIPS 2023
-This repository contains the code to reproduce the results of our paper titled "Synaptic neural balance"
+This repository contains the code  needed to reproduce the simulation results contained in our paper titled "Synaptic Neural Balance"